zouloux/grunt-amd-compile/README.md

 # In the browser

-Know you have clean optimized bundle containing your AMD modules, you need a library to define and require these virtual path.
+Now you have clean and optimized bundles containing your AMD modules, you need a library to define and require these modules from their virtual path.

 The original RequireJS script is pretty big, can do a lot of stuff, and is complex to configure.

 So I made a little RequireJS implementation for the browser, named [amdLite](https://github.com/zouloux/amd-lite).
-The configuration is easy, take a look !
+The configuration is easy, [take a look](https://github.com/zouloux/amd-lite/blob/master/amdLite.config.js) !

 Also, all of this is used transparently with [solid-js framework](https://github.com/solid-js/web-base).
+If you want something ready to use, give it a try :)

 # Links